The ANGRYchair Editor and You

 When creating content, our editors are working with your creative brief in mind.
 Custom tailoring the finished product to meet your brand objectives while choosing the best visuals to complement that messaging.
 Your input helps set the parameters and they take care of the heavy lifting.

 If you’re the type of person that likes to be more hands on with the creative process, our editors welcome more detailed guidance to ensure they are meeting your vision.
 They’re also always happy to have you sit in on an edit session to collaborate in person.

 Simply put, editing is the process of assembling a series of assets: video, photos, titles, music, etc., into a cohesive finished product.
 But it’s really so much more than that.

 Our editors are storytellers.
 No matter what style of content is being created, there’s always a story being told.
 They create a visual and audible journey for the viewer to experience that story.
 Great editing should engage and connect with a viewer.
 Allow them to get lost in a video.
 That’s what our editors strive for.

 The First Draft

 Our editors know that videos are very much a subjective experience.
-They know and anticipate that you may want changes to that first draft.
-That you may want to do something a little differently.
+They know and anticipate that you may want changes to that first draft and that you may want to do something a little differently.
 Their feelings won’t get hurt.
-They welcome your feedback because they want to give you the video that you want.
-A word of warning though.
-They’ve been known to nail it at times with that first draft.
+Our editors welcome your feedback because they want to give you the video that you want.
+A word of warning though – they’ve been known to nail it at times with that first draft.

 A bit of extra ‘light reading’…